TrickyNekro/OpenServoCAN/README.md

 Their money have funded a couple mouser orders, the PCBs and some test servos.
 Which for me is more than enough that anyone would do for an open project with an open completion date!
 I can only promise that I will continue to deliver as much as real life allows me.
 Thank you!
 Let your names be immortalized here!

+#Donations!

+<b>No project on the internet would be great without donations!
+And Crypto is the future! </b>

+In Elon Musk We Trust Dogecoin (DOGE) : DQTDoTPzMencAXoiDVByQjifk2DryYTUPZ For the old timers Bitcoin (BTC)      : bc1qxqq8dz8md20nyglan9hmk88s894f8h0ywm0fq3 For the Russian hackers Ethereum(ETH) : 0xAA05e9abD960005df318Ab82aE35A8c47e0096AB